apostrophecms/docs/docs/guide/conditional-fields.md

 ## Complex conditions

 In addition to simple field names, the conditional object can take the name of a method as a key.
 The sibling field value will be compared using strict equivalence to the value returned from the method.
-Like simple conditional fields, the returned value should be a string, number, or boolean.
+Like simple conditional fields, the returned value should be a string, number, boolean, or any [primitive value](https://developer.mozilla.org/en-US/docs/Glossary/Primitive).

 This conditional method can either be defined in the `methods` section of the same module as the conditional field, or another module by prefixing the method with the name of defining module followed by a colon.
 In either case, the method name must have parentheses appended to the end.